 Message from the webmaster:

-I do believe it’s healthiest and kindest to love ourselves and each other as we are, regardless of our skin shade.
-But I also understand and respect that we all need to reach that place at our own time and when we are ready (as with all things in life).
+I believe it’s healthiest and kindest to love ourselves and each other as we all are, in every skin shade.
+But I also understand and respect that we all need to reach that place in our own time and when we are ready, as is true with all things in life.

-But in the meantime, if you feel very strongly about wanting to lighten your skin pigmentation, then I hope you will consider choosing healthy and safe options like Vitamin C supplementation instead of risky creams that promise a lot, but contain dangerous chemicals like mercury.
+In the meantime, if you feel strongly about wanting to lighten your skin pigmentation, then I hope you will choose healthy and safe options (e.g. Vitamin C supplementation, turmeric masks) instead of creams that contain dangerous chemicals like mercury.

 - Mercury is a dangerous skin lightening ingredient.
 Read about the dangers of mercury.

 - How does taking extra Vitamin C lighten skin?
 Vitamin C doesn’t just increase the Vitamin C levels in our blood, it also increases two more very important antioxidants – glutathione (a major antioxidant) and Vitamin E (a fat-soluble antioxidant).

 - Dermal versus epidermal hyperpigmentation.
 The depth of excess melanin in hyperpigmented skin matters.
 This explains why certain skin lightening treatments work for some and not others.